IBM/build-knowledge-base-with-domain-specific-documents/README.md

 **[BK] To start with give a background of the problem.
 Take the example of the data you took for the pattern to explain it better.**

 Raw Text have lots of useful information which can give interesting insights about the domain or a person or a department.
 The best and not so best part of it is its flooded everywhere.
-Our brain can process raw text easily, quickly it reads word by word and makes sense out of it.
-How do we make machines read that raw text and make it understand about the context of it.
+Our brain can process raw text easily, reads it quickly word by word and makes sense out of it.
+How do we make machines read that raw text and train it on the context.
 The analysis of the unstructured Data starts with a conventional process to somehow convert it into a semi-structured format, which is much easier to perform the analysis on.

 ![](doc/source/images/example.jpg)